burlarajesh/react-image-annotorious/README.md

 import { AnnoReact, AnnoImage } from 'react-image-annotorious'
 ```
 # Generate context menu
-Generate a context menu to display the options when you annonate.
+Generate a context menu to display the options when you annotate.

 ```js
 getContextSource() {